The Way Program

 Choice A: Attend The Way every Sunday from 7:15pm - 8:30pm for Year 1 and Year 2 of Confirmation preparation. (same path as a teen who attends public high school)

-Choice B: During Year 2, the candidate attends 5 Confirmation sessions during the 2nd semester.
-These sessions will be held at StMM on Sundays from 7:15pm - 8:30pm.
-Dates TBA
+Choice B: During Year 2, the candidate attends 8 Confirmation sessions during the school year.
+These sessions will be held at StMM on Sundays starting with Mass from 6pm - 8:30pm.

 Confirmation requirements for all teens regardless of where they go to high school